 If your bank should fail, the FDIC will pay insurance to you, usually within a couple of business days.
 One way the FDIC will get you your money back is by opening a new account for you at another insured bank with the same insured amount you had at the failed bank.
 The FDIC could also choose to send you a check for the insured balance you had in your account at the failed bank.

 Note that the FDIC doesn’t insure deposits with a credit union.
-Instead, credit unions are insured by the National Credit Union Administration (NCUA).
+Instead, credit unions fall under the National Credit Union Administration (NCUA) insurance guidelines.
 The rules are fundamentally the same, though: The NCUA’s National Credit Union Share Insurance Fund insures up to $250,000 of your total deposits at a given bank.

 Money Market Accounts vs. Money Market Funds

 Despite their almost identical names, money market accounts and money market funds are not the same thing.
 A money market fund is a mutual fund rather than a deposit account.
 It allows you to invest in short-term debt securities, including US treasury bills.
-So while it offers the liquidity and low risk of a money market account, a money market fund is an investment product, not a deposit product, and therefore can’t be insured by the FDIC.
+So while it offers the liquidity and low risk of a money market account, a money market fund is an investment product, not a deposit product, and therefore can’t receive FDIC coverage.

-Other investment products that are not FDIC-insured include annuities, mutual funds, stocks, bonds, government securities and municipal securities.
+Other investment products that are not under FDIC insurance include annuities, mutual funds, stocks, bonds, government securities and municipal securities.

 Money market accounts offer a great addition to your financial accounts for their flexibility and high interest rates.
 Some offer higher rates than even the best online savings accounts, which allows you to boost your savings even more.
-And with FDIC insurance, you’ll always know that your growing savings will be kept safe.
+And with FDIC insurance, you’ll always know that your growing savings has a backup.
 Just keep the legal $250,000 limit in mind as your savings continue to increase.

 Tips on Managing Your Money

-- Nowadays, most banks should be FDIC-insured.
+- Nowadays, most banks qualify for FDIC insurance.
 Still, it’s important to double-check what kind of securities and protections your bank has in place.
 Since FDIC insurance doesn’t cover fraud or identity theft, you may also want to ask your bank how it will protect you in those events.

-- If you have more than $250,000 in cash, don’t forget that the excess amount won’t be insured if it’s all at one bank.
+- If you have more than $250,000 in cash within the same account category, don’t forget that FDIC insurance doesn’t apply to the excess amount if it’s all at one bank.
 So to get the most coverage, consider opening a savings account or other deposit account at another FDIC-insured bank.

 Photo credit: ©iStock.com/Rawpixel, ©iStock.com/krblokhin, ©iStock.com/marchmeena29